Dabboy345/FINDER/README.md

 ## Features

-Feautrue Avaliable at the moment.
+Features Available at the moment.

 * Log In: The user is able to do the log in the app and able to acess to the main feed.
 * Sign In: The user is able to create a account to be able to log in.